 All STEP approved BLM EU Helitack programs should outline STEP operations in their local aviation plans and adhere to the policies and procedures outlined in OPM-40.
 EU Helicopter programs interested in implementing a STEP program must follow the steps for new program requests in 3.23.
-The Great Basin has 4 STEP approved Helitack Programs-Elko liaison who will coordinate and serve as the liaison/contact for any request for Guard assets.
+The Great Basin has 4 STEP approved Helitack Programs:

-- Ely

-- Moab

-- 22 Salt Lake

-- Las Vegas
+Εlν Moab Salt Lake Las Vegas

-• NATIONAL GUARD HELICOPTERS
+NATIONAL GUARD HELICOPTERS